-Sabby Healthcare Master Fund, Ltd., the selling stockholder, purchased approximately \$5.0 million of securities at the initial public offering price (or 833,332 shares and 416,666 Series A warrants and 416,666 Series B warrants) in a private placement that closed concurrently with our initial public offering.
+Sabby Healthcare Master Fund, Ltd., or Sabby, one of the selling stockholders, and its affiliates purchased approximately \$5.0 million of securities at the initial public offering price (or 833,332 shares and 416,666 Series A warrants and

+416,666 Series B warrants) in a private placement that closed concurrently with our initial public offering.
 The securities that were sold in the concurrent private placement were not registered under the Securities Act.
 We paid the underwriters of our initial public offering as placement agents in the concurrent private placement an aggregate cash fee equal to 7.0% of the gross sales price of the units sold in the concurrent private placement.
 The concurrent private placement was contingent upon, and occurred concurrently with, the closing of our initial public offering.